trap-representation/Chlore/README.md

 ----
 This is Sasm - a stack based, assembly-like language.

+A formal language specification is extremely important for the development of a language, and Sasm has a standard too.
+You'll be able to find a draft of the standard on this repository soon.

 Design goals:
 - Trust the programmer
 - Keep the language as simple as possible